 New residents to Montreal are likely to hear these words, "I'm going to the SAQ.
 Need anything?" within the first month, if not the first week, they've moved to the city.

-What is the SAQ?
+What Is the SAQ?

 Founded in 1921, the SAQ, or Société des alcools du Québec, which is French for Quebec Alcohol Corporation, is a crown corporation owned by the provincial government of Quebec.
 The SAQ has a legal monopoly on alcohol distribution in the province of Quebec, a mandated control on liquor sales to businesses as well as consumers.

-In the words of the SAQ, “as a state-owned corporation, the SAQ provides a major income stream to both levels of government in the form of taxes, duties, and a dividend payment to the Quebec government.”
+In the words of the SAQ, “as a state-owned corporation, the SAQ provides a major income stream to both levels of government in the form of taxes, duties, and dividend payment to the Quebec government.”

-About 8,000 products in the form of wine, beer and spirits are available in SAQ stores in Montreal and across the province of Quebec to people who've reached the legal drinking age.
+About 8,000 products in the form of wine, beer, and spirits are available in SAQ stores in Montreal and across the province of Quebec to people who've reached the legal drinking age.

 What About Spirits?

 Beer is another story.
-The SAQ does sell interesting, hard-to-find beers but dépanneurs, food stores and supermarkets generally carry a better selection of commercial beers, European imports as well as choice Quebec and Montreal-made microbrews.
+The SAQ does sell interesting, hard-to-find beers but dépanneurs, food stores, and supermarkets generally carry a better selection of commercial beers, European imports as well as choice Quebec and Montreal-made microbrews.

 In fact, some dépanneurs specialize in beer, offering well over 100 different kinds, everything from blueberry beer to porter.

-For more information on SAQ products, private imports, store locations and to purchase select products online, visit the SAQ website.
+For more information on SAQ products, private imports, store locations, and to purchase select products online, visit the SAQ website.